Mothers Against Drunk Driving: Blood alcohol content

 Prior to MADD's influence, drunk driving laws addressed the danger by making it a criminal offense to drive a vehicle while impaired — that is, while "under the influence of alcohol"; the amount of alcohol in the body was evidence of that impairment.
 The level specified at that time — commonly, 0.15% — was high enough to indicate drunkenness rather than impairment.
 In part due to MADD's influence, all 50 states have now passed laws making it a criminal offense to drive with a designated level of alcohol of .08% or higher.

 Sobriety checkpoints

-MADD writes that "opponents of sobriety checkpoints tend to be those who drink and drive frequently and are concerned about being caught".

 Radley Balko, opponent of limits on drunk driving and writer for Reason Magazine, discusses the possible social implications of some of MADD's policies in a 2002 article.
 He writes, "In its eight-point plan to 'jump-start the stalled war on drunk driving,' MADD advocates the use of highly publicized but random roadblocks to find drivers who have been drinking."